how to draw a Jet

 Step 4: Draw the Mini Wing

-You need to use your eraser again to remove any line that cuts through the horizontal stabilizer.
-In our case, the fuselage passes through the stabilizer, so we must remove that line from the drawing.
+Remove any line that cuts through the horizontal stabilizer.
+In our case, the fuselage passes through the stabilizer, so we must erase that line from the drawing.

 Step 5: Draw the Jet Engine